lucasgdb/useful-dev-tools/vscode-extensions.md

 [Import Cost](https://marketplace.visualstudio.com/items?itemName=wix.vscode-import-cost) | This extension Display import/require package size in the editor.
 [Indented Block Highlighting](https://marketplace.visualstudio.com/items?itemName=byi8220.indented-block-highlighting) | Highlights lines of the block that has the indentation level of the cursor.
 [indent-rainbow](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow) | This extension colorizes the indentation in front of your text alternating four different colors on each step.
 Some may find it helpful in writing code for Nim or Python.
-[indent-rainbow](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow) | This extension colorizes the indentation in front of your text alternating four different colors on each step.
-This makes it easier to find your lines of code, making the process more practical.
 [Intellij Idea Keybindings](https://marketplace.visualstudio.com/items?itemName=k--kato.intellij-idea-keybindings) | For those who once were used to use Intellij or other tools from Jetbrains, this plugin allow you to include the keymaps for popular JetBrains products like IntelliJ Ultimate, WebStorm, PyCharm, PHP Storm, etc.
 [Java Extension Pack](https:marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) | Java Extension Pack is a collection of popular extensions that can help write, test and debug Java applications in Visual Studio Code.
 [JavaScript (ES6)](https://marketplace.visualstudio.com/items?itemName=xabikos.JavaScriptSnippets) | This is very useful visual code extension or snippet for javascript developers especially who writes code in ES6.